Aligning Perception, Reasoning, Modeling and Interaction: A Survey on Physical AI: Embodied Interaction

 The advent of LLMs and VLMs has introduced a new paradigm.
 Pre-trained on vast, diverse datasets, these models bring a wealth of real-world commonsense and physical knowledge that dramatically improves navigation precision.
 This shift has enabled explicit reasoning, such as CoT~\cite{CoT}, which not only enhances decision accuracy but also provides greater interpretability~\cite{zhang2025researchnavigationmethodsbased}.
 This has led to a new wave of methods which are shown in Table~\ref{tab:nav_comparison} and Figure~\ref{fig:navcot}.

 However, these LLM-based approaches are not without their issues.
 They are susceptible to hallucinations, where incorrect physical reasoning can lead to failures, such as imagining a non-existent path through an obstacle~\cite{deng2025llmgoodpathplanner}.
 This fragility is further demonstrated by research showing that minor changes to a prompt can reduce a robot's task success rate by nearly 20\%~\cite{wu2025uncoveringfragilitytrustworthyllms}.
 A fundamental limitation is the representational bottleneck caused by converting rich physical world data into a token format, which can result in a significant loss of detail and the inability to reason about low-level preconditions for actions~\cite{RIM,chaplot2020objectgoalnavigationusing}.
-This is addressed by integrating world models, which can mentally simulate action outcomes, providing a crucial, grounded, and predictive layer that LLMs inherently lack~\cite{WebAgents}.
-This paradigm is also essential for bridging the "sim-to-real" gap, as a world model can learn a robust predictive representation of dynamics in simulation and transfer this knowledge to a real-world agent, as demonstrated by the TWIST~\cite{TWIST} framework's teacher-student distillation approach.
+Recent navigation systems therefore increasingly incorporate predictive world-model components or latent dynamics modules, so that the agent can mentally simulate action outcomes before execution; X-MOBILITY~\cite{X-MOBILITY} is a representative example of this trend.
+The same idea is also essential for bridging the "sim-to-real" gap, as shown by the TWIST~\cite{TWIST} framework's teacher-student world-model distillation strategy.

+\textbf{Evaluation Landscape.} Navigation is evaluated across complementary settings.
+ObjectNav benchmarks such as AI2-THOR, RoboTHOR, Gibson, and HM3D-OVON measure goal-reaching success in unseen environments~\cite{AI2-THOR,RoboTHOR,Gibson,HM3D-OVON}.
+VLN benchmarks including R2R, RxR, VLN-CE, REVERIE, and Touchdown test instruction following under both graph-based and continuous-control regimes~\cite{mattersim,rxr,VLN-CE,REVERIE,Touchdown}, while dialog-based benchmarks such as RobotSlang, CVDN, and UNMuTe probe whether agents can resolve ambiguity through interaction~\cite{RobotSlang,CVDN,UNMuTe}.
+More recent suites such as EmbodiedBench and NavBench further stress long-horizon reasoning, robustness, and cross-domain transfer~\cite{EmbodiedBench,NavBench}.